p6t/p6t.github.io/aboutme.md

 Hi!
 My name's Peter Tilton.
 I'm an undergraduate student at Rutgers University Honors College with a dual major in Cognitive Science and Computer Science.
 Wanna see my resume?
 No?
 Too bad, here it is.

-## Eductation
+## Education

-Rutgers University, New Brunswick, NJ (Dual Major in Cognitive Science, Computer Science, May 2022)
+Rutgers University, New Brunswick, NJ (Dual Major in Cognitive Science, Computer Science, graduation May 2022)

 - School of Arts and Sciences Honors Program
 - Rutgers Scholarship and Rutgers Trustee Scholarship recipient